Using HyperQueue and local disk to process many small files efficiently

 until hq job list &>/dev/null ; do sleep 1 ; done

-# Start the workers (one per node, in the background) and wait until they have started
+# Start the workers in the background and wait for them to start

 srun --exact --cpu-bind=none --mpi=none hq worker start --cpus=${SLURM_CPUS_PER_TASK} &